fizzbee-io/website/content/tutorials/getting-started.md

 {{% /fizzbee %}}

 Run this code.
 The model checker will show a deadlock.
 Open the state graph.
-You will notice that, once the `On` action taken the first time, no other action can happen from there.
+You will notice that, once the `On` action is taken the first time, no other action can happen from there.

 The On action is not enabled because the guard clause is false.